To Fight For Your Rights

-That’s because Carolina defense lawyers, experienced handling felony or misdemeanor charges, know there may be more than being arrested for Assault, Assault and Battery, Interference with 911 Communications, and criminal charges for Communicating Threats.
+That’s because North Carolina domestic violence defense lawyers, experienced handling felony or misdemeanor charges, know there may be more than being arrested for Assault, Assault and Battery, Interference with 911 Communications, and criminal charges for Communicating Threats.
 There also may be a pending Petition for a 50B Restraining Order.

 “DVPO Domestic Violence Protective Order is actually a CIVIL action in North Carolina, that is often filed soon after swearing-out warrants for criminal charges (or NC criminal summons) involving assault and assault on female in North Carolina.”
 Bill Powers, NC Family Law Attorney – Criminal Defense Lawyer

-Once the defense lawyers at our law firm determine the allegations of criminal charges involve domestic violence, the next question we ask is this:
+Once the North Carolina domestic violence defense attorneys at our law firm determine the allegations of criminal charges involve domestic violence, the next question we ask is this: